Ralim/IronOS/Documentation/Settings.md

 On device help text:

-Tip-temperature Cold Junction Compensation (not needed if Tip is +/- 5 C of display)
+Tip-temperature Cold Junction Compensation (not needed if Tip is +/- 5°C of display)

 ### Setting: Restore default settings